 Mistakes as a Part of the Process

 Learning diagrams for children tend to be U-shaped.
-It is common for children to make mistakes as they learn and create a rule-governed system as they perform their task.
-This is important to keep in mind in order to give corrective feedback in a positive way.
+It is common for children to make mistakes as they know and create a rule-governed system as they perform their tasks.
+This is important to keep in mind to give corrective feedback positively.
 You can always encourage your child while correcting his errors.

-Positive reinforcement is important in the learning process.
+Positive reinforcement is essential in the learning process.
 We want to avoid words such as “Wrong”, “No”, “Incorrect”.
-Instead, you can simply recast the correct answer.
-Simply repeat what the student said while subtly saying it the correct way.
-Make it sound natural, and as if you are contributing to the conversation.
+Instead, you can recast the correct answer.
+Simply repeat what the student said while subtly saying it the right way.
+Make it sound natural and as if you are contributing to the conversation.

 The Nurturing Environment

 Children learn best under the right conditions.
 Children’s affective needs must be met first.

 Dr. Jeannette Vos, a Netherlands-born American doctor of education, spent many years researching the importance of surroundings in language acquisition.
 According to her studies, healthy learning can only occur in a stress-free, nurturing environment.